Aging in community

 Social isolation is one of several risk factors in elder abuse situations.
 If you or someone you know is experiencing elder abuse, see the Get help – Elder abuse page to get help.

-Below are 2 tool kits to help individuals and communities better understand the issue of social isolation and identify ways to address and prevent it.
-These toolkits were prepared by the Forum of Federal, Provincial and Territorial Ministers Responsible for Seniors.
+Below are 2 tool kits and 3 supplements to help individuals and communities better understand the issue of social isolation and identify ways to address and prevent it.
+The supplements were developed to help respond to the needs of 3 groups of seniors believed to be at higher risk of social isolation: Indigenous seniors, LGBTQ2S+ seniors, and recent immigrant and refugee seniors.
+These resources were prepared by the Forum of Federal, Provincial and Territorial Ministers Responsible for Seniors.

 - This toolkit can be used to increase your understanding of social isolation and how social isolation can be used to help prevent and reduce isolation.